rrbarrero/credit-fraud/README.md

 ### Learnings & Technical Experience

 I initially attempted to use **Polars** for data manipulation, as I find its syntax highly efficient and expressive.
 However, I encountered challenges with its integration into the broader ecosystem, particularly with libraries like **scikit-learn**.
-This lack of seamless compatibility made it less practical for this project, so I reverted to more established libraries to ensure a smoother workflow.
+This lack of seamless compatibility made it less practical for this project.

 ### Current Status & Future Work